 - In order to activate your KMS server online on Microsoft servers, run the command:

 (you need to temporarily provide direct Internet for your server);

 - To check the KMS server activation status, run:

 - If necessary, you can optionally install the Volume License Pack for your Office version in order to activate volume Office copies on the KMS server (described in tutorial Microsoft Office KMS activation);

 - Now you can configure KMS clients to activate on your KMS server.

-Please note that KMS host key Windows Srv 2019 allows you to activate all previous versions of Windows, starting from Windows 7/Windows Server 2008 R2.
+Please note that the KMS host key Windows Srv 2019 allows you to activate all previous versions of Windows, starting from Windows 7/Windows Server 2008 R2.
 However, if your KMS server is activated with an older host key, you won’t be able to activate new versions of Windows.

-Activate Windows with KMS Server
+How to Activate Windows Computer with KMS License Server

 slmgr.vbs /ipk XXXXX-XXXXX-XXXXX-XXXXX-XXXXX

 Wait until the confirmation message “Product key XXXXX installed successfully” appears.